-The resource ‘Switched on Computing’ is used to teach computing in in all years.
+The resource ‘KAPOW’ is used to teach computing, art design, design technology and music in all years.

-Our teachers teach children musical skills using the ‘Charanga’ scheme and they have focused singing assemblies every week.
+Our teachers teach children musical skills using the ‘KAPOW’ scheme and they have focused singing assemblies every week.
 All Year 5 children are taught to play the ukulele by a specialist music teacher.

 It is important that children learn a range of PE skills, and they therefore have lessons in dance, gymnastics, sports and games, as well as swimming in year 5.